ericjwhitney/n-body/README.md

 Source files:
 - `nbody.gcc-6.c`: [Fastest C benchmark at the time of writing](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/nbody-gcc-6.html) without hand-coded or non-standard vector instructions.
-- `nbody.gcc-7.c`: Improved version as described above.
+- `nbody.gcc-x.c`: Improved version as described above.
 This is normally about *7% faster* than the baseline version.

 Available make targets: